Health Professionals

 • Video testimonials from past participants.

 Go4Fun only runs for 10 weeks, so changes may be small, but they are significant.
-Importantly, children make changes to health-related behaviours, which can then modify their weight status trajectory.

 On average, children who complete the program achieve: